Healthcare Informatics Technician

 Healthcare informatics utilizes computer hardware, specialized software, and communication devices to form complex computer networks to collect, analyze, and transmit medical processes.
-Due to the widespread implementation and complexity of computerized health information, computer IT specialists with knowledge to healthcare practices are in high demand.
+Due to the widespread implementation and complexity of computerized health information, computer IT specialists with knowledge of healthcare practices are in high demand.
 The purpose of this program is to prepare people for entry-level employment in this exciting field.

 This program may be used to help prepare for CompTIA HIT-001 Healthcare IT Technician certification.